 - I feel that I am appreciated by my organisation

-From our work with multinationals we see that the above four influencers provide managers, CEOs and directors with tangible and actionable points that help improve engagement and commitment.
+From our work with global organizations we see that the above four influencers provided managers, CEOs and directors with tangible and actionable points that help improve engagement.
 Working alongside those individuals driving the two key themes, should also be HR.

-HR have the tools and knowledge to create strategies that really increase engagement and commitment within organisations and in doing so, can show stakeholders both their contribution to business performance, as well as their added value as business partners.
+Human resources have the tools and knowledge to create strategies that really increase employee engagement within organisations and in doing so, can show stakeholders both their contribution to business performance, as well as their added value as business partners.

-By focusing on positively impacting the latter two influencers, we believe HR can help create high employee engagement and commitment in organisations, and illustrate their added value.
+By focusing on positively impacting the latter two influencers, we believe HR can help create high employee engagement in organisations, and illustrate their added value.